Data Centre Cleaning

 A number of sources suggest that the cleaning of server rooms should be carried out regularly.
 During our visit we are able to discuss and recommend frequency.

-Currently there are no specific specifications for the cleanliness of server rooms, data rooms, comms rooms or data centre's.
-Along with Oracle, Cisco, Sun and EMC/DELL and the Data Centre Alliance; IT Cleaning have adopted a specification based on the ISO 14644-1 for clean room and critical environments cleaning Data Rooms, Server Rooms etc are controlled environments..
+Whilst currently there is no specific specifications for the cleanliness of server rooms, data rooms, comms rooms or data centre's.
+Along with Oracle, Cisco, Sun and EMC/DELL and the Data Centre Alliance; IT Cleaning have adopted a specification based on the ISO 14644-1 for clean room, critical environments and controlled environment cleaning.
+Data Centre's, Data Rooms, Server Rooms, Comms Rooms etc are controlled environments..
 This is ISO 14644-1 2015 Class 8 or better plus all accessible services free from dust.
 This international standard is often called a Clinical Clean or 5 Micron Clean.
 IT Cleaning would be happy to discuss this specification for server room cleaning during any meeting.

 The cleaning we undertake is listed here, however we are able to bespoke our services to your needs.
 Data centre cleaning, Server room cleaning, Data room cleaning, Computer room cleaning, Media room cleaning, Media equipment cleaning, Communication room cleaning